Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Proof of the rigidity theorem

-have $K_2$-q.c.\ extensions to some neighborhoods of these circles for some $K_2$, then there exists a $K$-q.c.\ map \text{$h:A(r)\ra A(r')$} such that \begin{itemize} \item[--] $h(z)=h_1(z)$ for every $z\in \partial D_r$, and $h(z)=h_2(z)$ for every $z\in \partial D_1$. \item[--] The curve $h(t)$, for $t\in[1,r]$, has wrapping number \end{itemize} Moreover, $K$ depends only on $K_1$, $K_2$, $k$ and $\delta$. \end{lem} If $h_1(r)$ or $h_2(1)$ does not belong to domain of $\theta$, one may compose $h_1$ and $h_2$ with a small rotation.
+have $K_2$-q.c.\ extensions to some neighborhoods of these circles, then there exists a $K$-q.c.\ homeomorphism \text{$h:A(r)\ra A(r')$} with: \begin{itemize} \item[--] for every $z\in \partial D_r$ we have $h(z)=h_1(z)$, and for every $z\in \partial D_1$ we have $h(z)=h_2(z)$; \item[--] The curve $h(t)$, for $t\in[1,r]$, has wrapping number \end{itemize} \end{lem} If $h_1(r)$ or $h_2(1)$ does not belong to the domain of $\theta$, one may compose $h_1$ and $h_2$ with a small rotation.
 By adding a $+1$ or $-1$ to $k$, the statement still holds independent of the choice of this rotation.
-One proves this statement by explicitly building such maps for every $k$.
+One proves this lemma by explicitly building such homeomorphisms for every $k$.
 Further details are given in the Appendix.

+A homeomorphism $h$ as above is called a \textit{gluing} of $h_1$ and $h_2$ with $k$ twists.
+If the number of the twists is not concerned, we say that $h$ is a gluing of $h_1$ and $h_2$.